Coreoz/Plume/plume-web-jersey/README.md

 ### Resource authorization based on annotation
 This feature is provided `AuthorizationSecurityFeature` and works with any authentication system.
-For example using bearer auth:
+For example, using bearer auth:
 - In the `JerseyConfigProvider` file, declare the feature with the annotation used for resource identification: `config.register(new BearerAuthenticator("my-bearer-token").toAuthorizationFeature(BearerRestricted.class));`
 - In the `JerseyConfigProvider` file, register if needed the annotation used in the `RequireExplicitAccessControlFeature`: `config.register(RequireExplicitAccessControlFeature.accessControlAnnotations(PublicApi.class, BearerRestricted.class));`
 - Use the annotation in a resource definition: